STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

   ROOT folder of the Boost library. ``BOOST_LIBRARYDIR`` points to the subdir inside the Boost root folder where the compiled binaries are.

 * Click the 'Configure' button of CMake-GUI.
-You will be immediately presented a small window where you can select the C++ compiler to be used within Visual Studio.
-In my case, I have used the latest v14 (a.k.a C++ 2015) but older versions should be sufficient too.
+You will be immediately presented with a small window where you can select the C++ compiler to be used within Visual Studio.
+This has been tested using the latest v14 (a.k.a C++ 2015) but older versions should be sufficient too.
 Make sure to select the 64Bit compiler.

 * After the generate process has finished successfully, click the 'Generate'